- Home

 Step 4: Animate Photo

 Once your image is loaded and your script is ready, click the primary "Animate Photo" button.
 This triggers the generation process.
 Microscope Detail: You will see a progress bar indicating the status of your request.
 Behind the scenes, our GPU cluster is analyzing the audio waveform and modifying your image frame by frame.
-This process typically takes between 10 to 30 seconds.
+This process typically takes between 10 to 30 seconds depending on the length of the audio.
+Do not close the tab during this process.
+The system is stitching together the visual and auditory data to create a seamless output.

 Step 5: Preview and Download

-When generation is complete, a 3-second preview of your **talking photo** will appear in the workspace.
-Watch the preview to check the synchronization.
-If you are satisfied, you will be prompted to "Go to Workspace" or "Download Full Video" to get the complete file.
+When generation is complete, a 3-second preview of your talking photo will appear in the workspace.
+Microscope Detail: Watch the preview to check the synchronization.
+Does the mouth move in time with the words?
+Is the expression natural?
+If you are satisfied with the short preview, you will be prompted to "Go to Workspace" or "Download Full Video" to get the complete file.
 The final video will be watermark-free (for pro users) and in high-definition MP4 format, ready for immediate upload to TikTok, Instagram Reels, or YouTube Shorts.

 Comparison: Traditional Animation vs. Talking Photo AI